5.9 Interactions

 5.9.2 Including an interaction in a regression model

 While one could use stratification to handle effect modification, typically it is done by including in the model both the effect modifier and the interaction between the effect modifier and the predictor of interest.
-Advantages of this method include the ability to test the significance of an interaction (are the effects significantly different between strata?) and to estimate the effect of the effect modifier on the outcome, neither of which is possible using stratification.
+Advantages of this method include the ability to test the significance of an interaction (are the effects significantly different between strata?) and to estimate how the effect modifier is associated with the outcome, neither of which is possible using stratification.

 NOTES: